The Birth of Raza Collective

 Once Sunday morning, our founder picked up and read La Raza Cósmica, an essay written by Mexican philosopher, secretary of education, and 1929 presidential candidate José Vasconcelos to express the ideology of a future "fifth race" in the Americas; an agglomeration of all the races in the world with no respect to color or number to erect a new civilization.
 Shortly after, he immediately called his friend, his co-founder to be, to share his thoughts.

-The luxury brand offers high-end streetwear apparel and accessories that showcase peace, drive, and hustle.
+The brand offers high-end streetwear apparel and accessories that showcase unity, drive, and hustle.
 The company showcases Los Angeles street art, photography, celebrities, athletes, lowriders, and stories that demonstrate what it truly means to hustle and drive forward day by day.
 Raza is more than just a brand.
 It’s a mentality and lifestyle choice.

 Raza spends months finding the best partners and non-profits around the world—the same ones that fight for human rights.
 They visit them often and build strong personal relationships with the owners.
 Their goal?
 Contribute 10% of their profits evenly to their pledges to support their cause.
 A few of these organizations include Homeboy Industries, Teach For America, and RAICES.
 This initiative alone has intensely fueled their organic growth.
 Within three months of launch, they booked five figures in sales with only ~$100 of ad spend overhead—leaving them with zero inventory.